Discrimination & Harassment Complaints for Employees & Third Parties

 As a San José State University employee, you have Equal Opportunity, Affirmative Action and Non-Discrimination rights based in law.

 The Office for Equal Opportunity assists the campus community in matters related to the investigation of discrimination, harassment and retaliation.
-Review the CSU Interim Policy for additional information.
-If your compliant falls under the definition of discrimination, harassment, or retaliation, complete the form below.
+Review the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation for additional information.
+If your complaint falls under the definition of discrimination, harassment, or retaliation, complete the form below.

 For complaints related to sexual harassment and/or sexual misconduct, you will need to file your complaint with the Title IX Office.

-- Interim CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation [see Attachment F - Complaint Form]
+- Complaint Form - See Attachment F (CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation)

 In addition, all complainants may file complaints of discrimination, harassment, or retaliation with the State of California Department of Fair Employment Housing (DFEH), the Equal Employment Opportunity Commission (EEOC), and the Office of Federal Contract Compliance Program (OFCCP) whether or not complainants choose to use the university's complaint procedure.
 Time limits for filing complaints with State and Federal compliance agencies vary and those agencies should be contacted directly for specific information.